iivanoo/covid-apps-observer/data/data_us/reports/resources/org.chifranciscan.android.chih.virtualcare___12.6.00.005_01/report.md

 > I had a good experience, my wait time was very short and I appreciated my doctors professionalism.<br> :date: __2020-10-11 16:32:44__

 > Loved the app.<br> :date: __2020-10-06 09:28:10__

-> Was able to talk to a doctor about a minor issue while at work and my medication was ready for me to pickup on my way home!
-Saved me SO MUCH time.<br> :date: __2020-10-05 19:38:27__